PawseySC/containers-openfoam-workshop/_episodes/02_executingFullWorkflow.md

 >
 {: .solution}

-> ## Steps for dealing with the extraction of the "channel395" case:
+> ## A.I Steps for dealing with the extraction of the "channel395" case:
 > 1. Submit the job (no need for reservation as the script uses the `copyq` partition)
 >
 >    ~~~